 When do I need to register transactions?

-Per our 2020 Supply Chain Requirements, volumes sold as certified must be recorded in the Rainforest Alliance traceability platform at the latest two weeks after the end of the quarter in which the shipment took place.
+Per our 2020 Supply Chain Requirements, volumes purchased or sold as certified must be recorded in the Rainforest Alliance traceability platform at the latest two weeks after the end of the quarter in which the shipment took place.

 When should I record transactions – monthly or quarterly?